kuzhalogi/Neovimconfigs/README.md

-# Myfiles
+# Neovim configs

-This folder will contains files that I want to share or download on multiple devices.
+Just clone and move this floder to the ~/.config/nvim folder to use it.